understanding the importance of nerve protection

 injured nerves in continuity still need intervention

-77% of patients with hand/wrist trauma and subsequent nerve symptoms are not experiencing full nerve recovery.1
+77% of patients with hand/wrist trauma and subsequent nerve symptoms are not experiencing full nerve recovery (n=13).1

-When a nerve is injured, it goes through a healing process in which inflammatory macrophages are recruited to the site of injury to play a critical role in helping to repair the damaged tissue and restore homeostasis.
+When a nerve is injured, it goes through a healing process in which inflammatory macrophages play a critical role in helping to repair the damaged tissue.

-Nerve protection preserves and protects nerves that may not have been cut or have obvious damage by helping to mitigate soft tissue attachment and block inflammatory macrophage invasion.
-Introducing a barrier between the non-transected nerve and its surrounding soft tissue creates a safer space for proper nerve regeneration.
+Nerve protection preserves and protects nerves that may not have been cut or have obvious damage by helping to mitigate soft tissue attachment and block inflammatory macrophage invasion.2 Introducing a barrier between the non-transected nerve and its surrounding soft tissue creates a safer space for proper nerve regeneration.2

-In one study, with the absence of direct nerve treatment only 23% of patients experienced full recovery based on qualitative sensory assessments.1
+In one study of patients who presented with intact nerves at the time of surgery but experienced symptoms of nerve injury, only 23% experienced full recovery based on qualitative sensory assessments, in the absence of direct nerve treatment.1

 what’s at risk when nerves aren’t protected